coleifer/peewee/docs/peewee/db_tools.rst

 .. include:: pool-snippet.rst

 .. note::
-   Applications using Peewee's :ref:`asyncio integration <asyncio>` do not need to use a special pooled database - the Async databases use a connection pool by default.
+   Applications using Peewee's :ref:`asyncio integration <pwasyncio>` do not need to use a special pooled database - the Async databases use a connection pool by default.